Blake Lett, Owner

 Deana Hage, Dance Instructor

-Mrs. Deana began dancing at age for with Dee Crump School of Dance in Chapin, SC, and continued her dance education with Wilson School of Dance in Newberry, SC, where she was on their competition dance team.
+Mrs. Deana began dancing at a young age for with Dee Crump School of Dance in Chapin, SC, and continued her dance education with Wilson School of Dance in Newberry, SC, where she was on their competition dance team.
 At the College of Charleston, Deana continued pursuing her passion with the College of Charleston Dance Team.
 She has since choreographed for schools, musicals, and dance studios, including Marion High School.
+In addition to her fabulous work here at Rhythmics, Mrs. Deana also works for 2 of our state senators at the State House.
 Mrs. Deana lives in Lexington, SC with her husband, Otto, and their 3 children, Madeline, Preston and Lukas.

 Aliye Hancock, Company Director, Instructor